-Basically, search engine spiders aren't smart enough to figure out how to interact with a database to create those pages, so sometimes they never make it past the first page of the site.
+Basically, search engine spiders aren't all smart enough to figure out how to interact with a database to create those pages, so sometimes they never make it past the first page of the site.
 While indexing your site and trying to follow the links from your main page, if a search engine spider finds a question mark in the URL that you are linking to, especially if it references a "sessionID", the spider may disregard that link and move on.
-Session IDs are particularly troublesome to search engines because every time a search engine spider visits that website, it sees a unique URL with a session ID in it, and will index the home page (which has a unique session ID as part of its url) newly, store it away, and so end up with another copy of the home page in its index every time it views the site.
+Session IDs are particularly troublesome to search engines because every time a search engine spider visits that website, it will see a unique URL with a unique session ID in it, and will index the home page (which has a unique session ID as part of its url) newly, store it away, and so end up with another copy of the home page in its index every time it crawls the website.

 Which is another good reason to have a canonical tag at the top of every web page, so Google knows which page it has just crawled, no matter what its URL says it is.
 It is especially important for database-driven websites to have a canonical meta tag on every page it serves up.

 This is not a new problem!
 It's been around since web developers first started making websites using databases.

 Think of it this way: Which page name gives Google enough information to figure out what it is about:

 None of the search engines can interface directly with your database and read what is in it—they simply aren't capable of doing that.